Najila-Ayoub/demo/README.md

 # demo
-This is just a demo ptroject
+This is just a demo project